HandsOnDataViz/book/shape/mapshaper/README.md

   ![](mapshaper-convert-640.gif)

-## Edit data for specific polygons
+##Edit data for specific polygons

-To edit data for any polygon inside MapShaper.org:
+To edit data for any polygon in MapShaper.org:
-- Click the Info button
+- Click the "i" information button
 - Select the polygon
 - Click inside its pop-up info window to directly edit the data

   ![](mapshaper-edit-info.png)

-## Simplify map boundaries to reduce file size
+##Simplify map boundaries to reduce file size

-Some projects call for a national or statewide map view to be zoomed out, meaning that small geographic details are not visible or unnecessary.
-In these cases, use the MapShaper.org Simplify command to reduce the file size, so that your interactive web map will load faster for users.
-The example below began with a detailed map of Connecticut town boundaries (1:100,000 scale) at 2MB, which was reduced (without visibly sacrificing statewide geographic detail) to around 200KB.
+If your data visualization project displays a zoomed-out state or national or world map, small geographic details that are invisible at these zoom levels may not be necessary.
+Consider using the Simplify command to reduce the file size, which may help your interactive web map to load faster for web visitors.
+The example below began with a detailed map of Connecticut town boundaries (1:100,000 scale) at 2MB, which MapShaper simplified -- without visibly sacrificing details at the statewide zoom level -- to a reduced size of about 200KB.

-1. Import the map boundary as described above.
-Click the Simplify button to review options.
-In this case, I usually accept the default settings.
+1. Import the map layer as described above.
+Click the Simplify button to review options, and in most cases, accept the default settings.
 Click Next.

 2. Slide the Simplify button from 100 percent down to an appropriate number for your map zoom level.
 If important geographic details disappear, you may have gone too far.